ivanvoitovych/tour-of-heroes/step-7.md

 }
 ```

-And update the Heroes component to use the HeroService:
+And update the Heroes component to use the `HeroService`:

 ```php
 public function __construct(HeroService $heroService)